zeromq/czmq/README.md

     sprintf (data, "%s", "Hello World!");
     ret = ztrie_insert_route (self, "/baz/{name:[^/]+}/{id:--(\\d+)}/{street:nr:(\\a+)(\\d+)}", data, NULL);
     assert (ret == 0);

+    //  There is a lot you can do with regular expression but matching routes
+    //  of arbitrary length wont work.
+Therefore we make use of the asterisk
+    //  operator.
+Just place it at the end of your route, e.g. '/config/bar/*'. ret = ztrie_insert_route (self, "/config/bar/*", NULL, NULL);
+    assert (ret == 0);

+    //  Appending to an asterisk as you would to with a regular expression
+    //  isn't valid.
+    ret = ztrie_insert_route (self, "/config/bar/*/bar", NULL, NULL);
+    assert (ret == -1);

+    //  The asterisk operator will only work as a leaf in the tree.
+If you
+    //  enter an asterisk in the middle of your route it will simply be
+    //  interpreted as a string.
+    ret = ztrie_insert_route (self, "/test/*/bar", NULL, NULL);
+    assert (ret == 0);

+    //  If a parent has an asterisk as child it is not allowed to have
+    //  other siblings.
+    ret = ztrie_insert_route (self, "/config/bar/foo/glup", NULL, NULL);
+    assert (ret != 0);
+    ztrie_print (self);

     //  Test matches
     bool hasMatch = false;